How to Find a Lost Life Insurance Policy: Complete Checklist for [2024] + YouTube Video

 Accountants:

 Hopefully, you know or can find out which accountant your relative used for income tax preparation.
-In addition, this accountant may have already discussed life insurance-related questions, which could shed a lot of light on where the policy may be.
+In addition, the accountant may have already discussed life insurance-related questions, which could shed a lot of light on where the policy may be.

 U.S. Mail: